CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Preparation
 -----------
-- Download the Haxby2001 GLM dataset and store it at a location of your preference
+- Download the Haxby2001 GLM dataset and store it at a location of your preference.
+- Download the MEG obj6 dataset and add it to the location of the tutorial data.
 - Update your ``.cosmomvpa.cfg`` file, so that it contains a new line with a ``haxby2001_data_path`` key; for example the contents could be as follows:

         .. code-block:: none